“There’s another way of breathing, a breath of love that takes you all the way to infinity!” – Rumi

 Let’s examine the whys behind the various qualities of an efficient breath.

-1) Nasal: the filtration system, warms and moistens the air, slows the breath rate, takes less energy, releases nitric oxide which facilities 02 absorption, facilitates diaphragmatic breathing, turns on the parasympathetic nervous system
+1) Nasal: the filtration system, warms and moistens the air, slows the breath rate, takes less energy, releases nitric oxide (which sterilizes the air and facilities oxygen absorption), facilitates diaphragmatic breathing, turns on the parasympathetic nervous system

 2) Diaphragmatic: takes less energy, maximizes lung capacity, massages the organs, and turns on the relaxation response (The lungs can’t move by themselves.
 They need a muscle to move them.
 The diaphragm is attached to the lower lobes of the lungs thus when it flattens out, as it does on inhale, the lungs are stretched to full capacity.)